 The current tuition and fees are posted for the 2018-19 school year.
 Tuition costs are based on the first class of enrollment for that academic year.2018/2019 Tuition Fees

 Federal Student Aid (FSA)

 The US Department of Education has determined that the San Joaquin County Office of Education (dba Teachers College of San Joaquin) satisfies the definition of an eligible institution for the purpose of granting to regular students at the Institution an in-school deferment of repayment of Federal Family Education Program Loans and Federal Direct Student Loans.

 Although candidates attending the Teachers College of San Joaquin are not eligible at this time to apply for Federal Student Aid to pay for their tuition, candidates may qualify to take advantage of the American Opportunity and Lifetime Learning tax credits.
-Candidates will be issued a 1098T showing the amount of tuition paid during the January-December 2018 academic year.
+Eligible candidates will be issued a 1098T showing the amount of tuition paid during the January-December 2018 academic year.
 It is your responsibility to check with your tax advisor regarding eligible tax credits.

 If you have taken federal loans prior to entering Teachers College of San Joaquin, you may qualify for deferment of those loans while enrolled at TCSJ.